Derghust/flink-blaze-lib/README.md

 experiment with the available utilities, and provide feedback to help us make the library more robust and user-friendly.

-Thank you for your interest in the Flink Blaze Library for Apache Flink application.
+Thank you for your interest in the Blaze Extension library for Apache Flink application.
 We look forward to your involvement in this work in progress.

 ## Key Features